2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 `CID`|The server-given, client-taken connection ID; see "Connection IDs"|string `Name`|The server's (usually) self-designated name|string
 `Timezone`|The server's timezone as TZdb string|string
-`DaylightSavingsEnabled`|Whether the server's timezone enables DST. _Note_: daemons disregard DST by default|bool `Locale`|The server's locale|string
+`DaylightSavingsEnabled`|Whether the server's timezone enables DST. _Note_: devices should ignore DST by default|bool `Locale`|The server's locale|string

+Upon connection to a daemon, actions will occur based on the connected client type:

+- `Daemon`:  All active modules will be notified that a new daemon has connected
+- `Manager`:  The client will automatically start watching all opened paths and will start receiving alerts (but not regular log lines)
+- `Vertex`:  All active modules will be notified that a new vertex has connected
+- `Listener`:  The client will be registered to receive alerts (but not regular log lines)

 Errors: